git-merge-workshops/monorepo-spring-cleaning/lessons/git-filter-repo-stats.md

   2fd2ea94a2b879397d6509d5a9c50952515ee941        171         22 hello_world.py
   1f4049640e26bd48cd1b561bce667db620358986        394         20 hello_world_db.py
 ```
-Let's break down what we are seeing here:
+Let's break down what we are seeing:

 - `sha` refers to the SHA of the git object itself.
-We an use this to do things such as list the contents of the blob with `git cat-file` similar to the `git sizer` excercise.
+We an use this to do things such as list the contents of the blob with `git cat-file`, similar to what we did in the `git sizer` excercise.
 - `unpacked size` refers to the decompressed size of the blob in bytes.
 This is the size of the file as it would be if it were extracted from the git repository. (i.e. upon running `git checkout`)
 - `packed size` refers to the compressed size of the blob in bytes.
 This is the size of the file as it is stored in the git repository.
 - `filename(s)` refers to the path of the file within the repository.
 If the file is located in multiple places, it will be listed as a comma separated list.